Arterial Blood pH Calculator

 What can you calculate using arterial blood gas levels?

 7.31-7.41.
 It means that venous blood is more acidic than arterial.
-It's due to the fact that there is more of the acidic carbon dioxide (CO₂) in the venous blood.
+It's due to the fact that there is more acidic carbon dioxide (CO₂) in the venous blood.

 Calculating arterial blood pH with the Henderson-Hasselbalch equation